Stress & Pain: What, why and how they relate

 To begin with, it’s worth exploring what we understand by the term ‘pain’.
 The current definition, according to the International Association for the Study of Pain, is that “Pain is a distressing experience associated with actual or potential tissue damage with sensory, emotional, cognitive and social components”.

-There are undeniably distinct similarities between what the definition of stress and that of pain.
+There are undeniably distinct similarities between the definition of stress and that of pain.
 Both are ‘feelings’ which are the result of experiences and how we perceive those experiences.
 Both can be expected and unexpected, new and persistent.
 Finally, both can make us feel like we have no control.

 What is the link between stress and pain?